Page contents

 South Kerrier and Isles of Scilly

-This PCN has approximately 33,846 patients from the 5 GP practices within the PCN and covers the populations of:
+This PCN has approximately 33,697 people registered from the 5 GP practices within the PCN and covers the populations of:

 The clinical director for this PCN is Dr James Tait.